Abbreviated F Pickguard

 Not sure if you even want a pickguard?
 Is a full-sized pickguard too big?
 This might be the perfect answer.

 Priced less than a traditional pickguard, these abbreviated pickguards sport a very sexy look.
 They also offer the advantage of covering less of your mandolin’s treble F-hole, thereby letting more sound out of the instrument, while protecting the top of your mandolin from pick wear.
 These pickguards give “maximum protection with minimum coverage”.

 You can order the pickguard in either Faux Tortoise Shell Celluloid or Ebony.
-There are three binding options: Unbound, Single Bound in Ivoroid, or Bound in Ivoroid-Black-Ivoroid.
-In general, when choosing the binding options, an unbound pickguard is a good choice for a more subtle look.
-If you prefer a bound pickguard, it’s usually best to match the binding that’s on the top of your mandolin.
+There are three binding options: White-Black-White, Ivoroid-Black-Ivoroid, or Single Bound in Ivoroid.
+In general, when choosing the binding options, it’s usually best to match the binding that’s on the top of your mandolin.

 Cheers to you and your team!!
 Excellent work!
 I couldn't be happier with everything.
 Neck finish looks killer and playability is on another level!
 Truly inspiring.
 I cannot thank you enough.TY STEVENS, CUSTOMER FOR LIFE